plesk/centos2alma/README.md

 ===============================================================================
 ```

-### Conversion stages
+### Conversion stage options
-The conversion process consists of three stages: "start", "revert", and "finish".
-To run stages individually, use the "--start", "--revert", and "--finish" flags, or the "-s" flag with name of the stage you want to run.
+The conversion process consists of three stage options: "start", and "finish".
+To run stages individually, use the "--start", and "--finish" flags, or the "-s" flag with name of the stage you want to run.
 1. The "start" stage installs and configures ELevate, disables Plesk services and runs ELevate.
 It then stops Plesk services and reboots the server.
-2. The "revert" stage enables Plesk services back.
-It could be used if something goes wrong on start stage.
-3. The "finish" stage must be called on the first boot of AlmaLinux 8.
+2. The "finish" stage must be called on the first boot of AlmaLinux 8.
 You can rerun this stage if something goes wrong during the first boot to ensure that the problem is fixed and Plesk is ready to use.

 ### Other arguments